cpilson/CoderCamps-real_world_react/README.md

   --recursive './**/*.test.js'`~~ `./node_modules/mocha/bin/mocha`
 * Changed `test` script in `package.json` back to `react-scripts test --env=jsdom` to prevent Travis-CI from failing the build.
+* More test script wackiness.
+I believe these aren't working because this project was created via `create-react-app`. `create-react-app` bundles `webpack` and other calls internally and removes access to lots of configuration and scriptability.
+Had I initialized via `npm init`, I believe the test scripts may work better.
+* Added `actionTypes` to a new `constants` folder.
+This prevents typos when defining `action.type` calls.